Parks, Recreation, Sport & Tourism (PRST)

 PRST 3189: Pre-Internship and Career Development Seminar

 The course is designed to prepare students for PRST 4940 and careers beyond the internship.
-Emphasis is placed on students' responsibilities prior to enrollment in PRST 4940, selecting internship sites and completing internship requirements.
+Emphasis is placed on students' responsibilities prior to enrollment in PRST 4940 in the following semester, selecting internship sites and completing internship requirements.
 Graded on A-F basis only.

 Credit Hour: 1